1. How do I change my major, or add a second major in International Affairs?

 Lower-division students may make appointments by logging in to their my.fsu.edu page, clicking on the CC (campus connect) icon, and filling out the remaining prompts to schedule an academic advising appointment.
 Upper-division students may email the undergraduate Academic Program Specialist directly to request an appointment.

-How can I verify my proficiency in a modern foreign language and satisfy the language requirement for an International Studies major?
+5. How can I verify my proficiency in a modern foreign language and satisfy the language requirement for an International Affairs major?

-Students with language skills in Chinese, Japanese, Arabic, or another approved area language should contact the advisor in the Modern Languages Department (364 Diffenbaugh Building or MLLAdvising@fsu.edu) to inquire about appropriate language placement.
+Students with language skills in other foreign languages should contact the advisor in the Modern Languages Department (364 Diffenbaugh Building or MLLAdvising@fsu.edu).

 Yes.
 If you took a course in high school that grants college credit, FSU will recognize that credit.
 FSU also grants credit for national, standardized tests (CLEP, AP, IB, etc.) and dual enrollment in Florida.
 Transfer credit from other universities may also be accepted.